Samuelsnv2/Data-Science-Studies/Best_Cities_Remote_Work_Brazil/README.md

 - A **Remote Work Score** was calculated for each city by summing up the weighted contributions of the individual metrics.

 ---
+### 📊 Justification for Weight Selection

+Each category was assigned a weight based on its overall importance to the quality of life and feasibility of working remotely in a city.
+The final Remote Work Score is calculated as a weighted sum of the following categories:

+- **Quality of Life (35%)**:
+  This category includes essential factors for physical and mental well-being, such as healthcare, adequate housing, clean water, and sanitation.
+These are foundational to any long-term living situation.

+- **Cost of Living (20%)**:
+  Daily expenses like rent, utilities, groceries, and transportation directly impact the financial sustainability of a remote worker.
+While important, it’s secondary to basic quality of life needs.

+- **Infrastructure (15%)**:
+  Access to reliable internet and efficient public transport is crucial for remote workers but not as fundamental as health or safety.

+- **Safety (15%)**:
+  Personal safety and low crime rates are vital for peace of mind and longevity.
+A safe environment is necessary for remote professionals to thrive.

+- **Climate (10%)**:
+  Favorable weather conditions improve quality of life, though this factor may be less critical for individuals with different lifestyle preferences.

+- **Death Rate (5%)**:
+  Serves as an indirect indicator of public health.
+However, since some aspects of public health are already covered under "Quality of Life," this metric is given a smaller weight.

+---

+### ✅ Final Score Calculation Formula

+The final Remote Work Score is computed using the formula below:

+---

 ## 🏆 Top 10 Cities for Remote Work in Brazil (2025)